Preparing for your data science interview: Common R programming, SQL and Tableau questions

 R Programming Interview Questions

-A handy programming language used in data science, R finds application in various use cases from statistical analysis to predictive modelling, data visualization and data manipulation.
-Many big names such as Facebook, Twitter and Google use R-programming training to process the huge amount of data they collect.
+R finds application in various use cases, from statistical analysis to predictive modelling, data visualisation and data manipulation.
+Facebook, Twitter and Google use R-programming training to process the huge amount of data they collect.

-The hierarchical clustering starts by considering every single observation in the data as a cluster.
+The optimisation process stops when the desired number of repetitive calculations have taken place or when the centroids stabilise after successful clustering.
+Hierarchical clustering starts by considering every single observation in the data as a cluster.
 Then it works to discover two closely placed clusters and merges them.
-This process continues until all the clusters marge to form just a single cluster.
-Eventually, it gives a dendrogram that denotes the hierarchical connection between the clusters.
+This process continues until all the clusters merge to form just a single cluster.

 SQL Interview Questions

-If you have completed your SQL training, the following questions would give you a taste of the technical questions you may face during the interview.
+If you have completed your SQL training, the following questions will give you a taste of the technical questions you may face during the interview.

-- What is DBMS and How many types of DBMS are there?
+What do you mean by DBMS, and how many types of DBMS are there?

 DBMS or the Database Management System is a software set that interacts with the user and the database to analyse the available data.
-Thus, it allows the user to access the data presented in different forms – image, string or numbers – modify them, retrieve them and even delete them.
+Thus, it allows the user to access the data presented in different forms – images, strings, or numbers – modify them, retrieve them and even delete them.

 There are two types of DBMS:

-- Relational: The data placed in some relations (tables).
+Relational: The data is placed in some relations (tables).

-- Non-Relational: Random data that are not placed in any kind of relations or attributes.
+Non-Relational: Random data that are not placed in any relations or attributes.

 Tableau Interview Questions